What is a logical SQL server in Azure SQL Database and Azure Synapse?

 - Provides the scope for management policies that apply to its databases - logins, firewall, audit, threat detection, and such

-- Is restricted by a quota within the parent subscription (six servers per subscription by default - see Subscription limits here)
+- Is restricted by a quota within the parent subscription (six servers per subscription by default, for more information, refer to subscription limits)

 - Provides the scope for database quota and DTU or vCore quota for the resources it contains (such as 45,000 DTU)